-19.1 Explain how Istina'a, Ijarah, Wakala and Murabaha instruments might be used in the structuring of an Islamic project financing in Angola.
+19.1 Explain how Istina'a, Ijarah, Wakala and Murabaha instruments might be used in the structuring of an Islamic project financing in your jurisdiction.

-Prior to the end of 2014, there were no reports of the use of Islamic instruments in project finance in Angola.
+Prior to the end of 2015, there were no reports of the use of Islamic instruments in project finance in Angola.